crossplane/crossplane/docs/faqs/related_projects.md

 infrastructure resources in a no-code way.
 Crossplane supports a team-centric approach with a strong separation of concerns, that enables applications to easily and safely consume the infrastructure they need, using any tool that works with the Kubernetes API.
-GCP Config Connector is closed-source.

 ## AWS Controllers for Kubernetes